 Students will not be able to use the hotel or convention center internet for their event presentations, because that would involve asking someone else to help them with their equipment.
 (Refer to the event’s presentation guidelines.)
 You may use an internet aircard or personal hotspot with your own computer if you have one.
 But we caution that it could be difficult to receive and maintain a connection due to so many people using cell phones while at the conference.
 If you lose connection, you will not be given additional time.
 Our suggestion is to save anything that you might want to reference directly onto the computer.

 All delegates (adult and student) must wear their name badges and wrist bands at all times.
-No one will be admitted to conference activities without a name badge and wrist band If a delegate loses their wrist band or name badge, a replacement may be obtained in the conference headquarters for $5.00 each.
-Delegates will be required to show identification for a replacement name badge, or must have their Advisor with them.
+No one will be admitted to conference activities without a name badge and wrist band.
+If a delegate loses their wrist band or name badge, a replacement may be obtained in the conference headquarters for $5.00 each.
+Delegates will be required to show identification for a replacement name badge or must have their Advisor with them.

-Code of Conduct & Medical Treatment Authorization Forms
+Code of Conduct Form

 No alcoholic beverages or drugs may be possessed by any delegate at the conference.
 This is a school function.
 Delegates may not enter the lounges at the hotels.
 Students suspected of being under the influence of alcohol will be required to take a breath alcohol test as specified by state law.
 A uniformed police officer will be on site during the evening hours of the conference.